-ASGC ADOPTED SPRING 2011 "trainer of trainers" workshop for the entire ECE/CD faculty at both campuses (sometime in the fall of 2013).
-Faculty members will receive a stipend for attending.
-In addition, with our First 5 funding for next year, we will be planning two other professional development opportunities specifically for our faculty.
+ANNUAL PROGRAM PLAN & REVIEW (INSTRUCTIONAL) ASGC ADOPTED SPRING 2011 Each academic year, there are two conferences scheduled that the ECE Department Coordinator is required to attend.
+One is in the fall and one is in the spring.
+The anticipated cost for these conferences is \$800 for the year, (and is reimbursed through the grant that the college receives from the Child Development Training Consortium).
+Through the college's professional development funding process faculty have taken advantage of this source to attend professional development opportunities including the CAEYC conference, CPIN workshops and in June of 2013 one of our faculty members received funds to attend the NAEYC Leadership Conference in San Francisco.
 Faculty are always complimentary of professional development opportunities that they are able to participate in (especially if they are paid!).
 Faculty often reflect on how what they have learned will be of particular use to them in their teaching and ultimately everyone benefits especially our students.
 C. Classroom & Instructional Equipment requests The two full-time faculty members in the department each have desktop computers.
-The ECE Department Coordinator was without a printer for the last several semesters and recently received a refurbished printer for her office.
-This printer now no longer works (as of March 2013) it would be great for me to have a working printer.
+The ECE Department Coordinator was without a printer for the last several semesters and is going to be getting a new printer soon!
 In addition, they have each been given a laptop computer to use off campus and for use in the classrooms.
 The ECE Program Services Coordinator has also received a laptop recently for her use exclusively.
 The adjunct faculty now have an office in building 22 that is shared among 6-10 ECE/CD adjunct faculty as well as Math adjunct faculty.
 Storage has been made available in the storage area in building 22 room 109.
-At one time the Program Services Coordinator had a small copier in her office which she used just about every time she met with a student.
-That copier has to date, not be replaced.
-This is the top priority with regard to any facilities and equipment requests.
-When Peter checked into the cost of a small desk top copier, the amount was under \$200.
-I believe that he is still pursuing this.
-D. Office of Planning, Research & Student Success requests In my annual plan last year I mentioned the ending of the collaborative relationship with San Francisco State that was in place for the past twelve years.
-Many students in the ECE/CD department graduated with their AS degrees and transferred to SF State into their Child and Adolescent Development BA degree program and were able to take their needed coursework here on the Cañada campus.
-With the closure of the CAD program on the Cañada campus we will, however, continue to encourage our students to transfer to SF State to complete their BA degrees in Child and Adolescent Development.
-In addition, beginning with the fall 2013 semester our partnership with National Hispanic University has been solidified.
-Finally, NHU will begin offering courses on the Cañada campus in fall 2013.
-As far as data, it would be fabulous if the Office of Planning, Research & Student Success would be able to track the number of ECE/CD students who have graduated with an AS degree with a major in ECE/CD and have transferred to either SF State or NHU.
-This information would be very helpful to have with regard to reporting to our funders how many students go on to enroll in 4 year institutions.
+The Program Services Coordinator received a new desktop copier in her office which she uses just about every time she meets with a student.
+I would also like to request a new desktop computer as my current one has become very slow and occasionally has glitches where it will not come on.
+I have had the same computer since I became full time in the district which was in January of 2002.
+D. Office of Planning, Research & Student Success requests As far as data, as mentioned in last year's plan it would be fabulous if the Office of Planning, Research & Student Success would be able to track the number of ECE/CD students who have graduated with an AS degree with a major in ECE/CD and have transferred to other four year institutions.
+This information would be very helpful to have with regard to reporting to our funders how many students go on to enroll in four year institutions.